brianmccrory/jazzofjapan/_albums-staged/miki-hirose-scratch.md

 Released in 2013 on Jazz Lab Records as JLR-1301.

-** Audio sample at top of page from "Scratch", the first track on this album.*
+Excerpt from "Scratch", the first track on this album